 Learning does not stop once a student’s degree is in hand.
 In order to stay at the top of their field throughout their careers, Elon students are taught to critically evaluate and discuss scientific literature and review statistical data and experimental procedures.
 In addition, professors regularly collaborate with students on research.
 For example, alumnae Shannon Norbet and Lindsay Clark Swift published a research article in the Journal of Neurologic Physical Therapy with Dr. Bill Andrews and Dr. Steve Folger.
 The article was the first to comprehensively identify the tests and measures most frequently used by clinicians with neurologic or geriatric specialization when working with stroke patients.

 One of the best ways to measure a program’s success is to look at its graduates.
-One hundred percent of Elon DPT alumni find jobs after graduation, and 99 percent of students who enroll in the program complete their degree.
-The total percent of graduates who passed the National Physical Therapy Examination from 2011 to 2013 is 100 percent.
+Ninety-nine percent of Elon DPT alumni find jobs within 6 months of graduation, and 99 percent of students who enroll in the program complete their degree.
+The total percent of graduates who passed the National Physical Therapy Examination from 2012 to 2014 is 100 percent.